tercanfurkan/expansions-team/README.md

-# A NodeJS function running on AWS Lambda using the Serverless Framework.
+# A serverless node.js app running on AWS Lambda

 ## Usage